Zuhayr553/Zuhayr-Uni-Wien/README.md

    ### Run the app using the following command:
    flutter run -d windows
-   or also ctrl+f5 but ensure windows device is selected in bottom left
+   or also ctrl+f5 but ensure windows device is selected in bottom right in devices section

   ### Debugging:
    Use VS Code\'s debugging tools to set breakpoints, inspect variables, and debug your Flutter app running on Windows.